Durenlab/LINGER/docs/GRN_infer.md

 ```

 ## Prepare the input data
-The input data should be in same directory (Input_dis in this tutorial), which includes:
+The input data should be in same directory (Input_dir in this tutorial), which includes:
 - Single-cell multiome data including gene expression (RNA.txt in our example) and chromatin accessibility (ATAC.txt in our example).
 - Cell annotation/cell type label if you need the cell type specific gene regulatory network (label.txt in our example).